vandrela/wallet_authentication_web3/README.md

 # wallet_authentication_web3

 Implement a simple wallet authentication using both metamask and wallet connect to view the inside page.
-Adding some UI with typescript, tailwind
+Adding some UI with typescript, tailwind!

 # Getting Started with Create React App